martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 increases its congestion window less aggressively in small BDP networks than in large BDP networks.
-Furthermore, in cases when the cubic function of CUBIC increases its congestion window less aggressively than Standard TCP, CUBIC simply follows the window size of Standard TCP to ensure that CUBIC achieves at least the same throughput as Standard TCP in small BDP networks.
-We call this region where CUBIC behaves like Standard TCP, the "TCP-friendly region".
+Furthermore, in cases when the cubic function of CUBIC increases its congestion window less aggressively than AIMD TCP, CUBIC simply follows the window size of AIMD TCP to ensure that CUBIC achieves at least the same throughput as AIMD TCP in small BDP networks.
+We call this region where CUBIC behaves like AIMD TCP, the "AIMD-friendly region".

+## Principle 3 for RTT Fairness

-Principle 3: Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.
-Specifically, CUBIC maintains a window increase rate independent of RTTs outside of the TCP-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the TCP-friendly region.
-This notion of a linear throughput ratio is similar to that of Standard TCP under high statistical multiplexing environments where packet losses are independent of individual flow rates.
-However, under low statistical multiplexing environments, the throughput ratio of Standard TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.
+Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.
+Specifically, CUBIC maintains a window increase rate independent of RTTs outside of the AIMD-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the AIMD-friendly region.
+This notion of a linear throughput ratio is similar to that of AIMD TCP under high statistical multiplexing environments where packet losses are independent of individual flow rates.
+However, under low statistical multiplexing environments, the throughput ratio of AIMD TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.
 CUBIC always ensures the linear throughput ratio independent of the levels of statistical multiplexing.
-This is an improvement over Standard TCP.
-While there is no consensus on particular throughput ratios of different RTT flows, we believe that under wired Internet, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Standard TCP under low statistical multiplexing environments).
+This is an improvement over AIMD TCP.
+While there is no consensus on particular throughput ratios of different RTT flows, we believe that under wired Internet, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of AIMD TCP under low statistical multiplexing environments).

+## Principle 4 for the CUBIC Decrease Factor

-Principle 4: To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while Standard TCP uses 0.5.
+To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while AIMD TCP uses 0.5.
 While this improves the scalability of CUBIC, a side effect of this decision is slower convergence, especially under low statistical multiplexing environments.
 This design choice is following the observation that the author of HighSpeed TCP (HSTCP)